cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 implementations **SHOULD NOT** define any external ristretto255 or decaf448 interface as operating on arbitrary curve points, and they **SHOULD NOT** construct group elements except via decoding, the element derivation function, or group operations on other valid group elements per (#interface).
-They are however allowed to apply any optimization strategy to the internal representations as long as it doesn't change the exposed behavior of the API.
+However, they are allowed to apply any optimization strategy to the internal representations as long as it doesn't change the exposed behavior of the API.

-It is **RECOMMENDED** that implementations do not perform a decoding and encoding operation for each group operation, as it is inefficient and unnecessary.
+It is **RECOMMENDED** that implementations not perform a decoding and encoding operation for each group operation, as it is inefficient and unnecessary.
 Implementations **SHOULD** instead provide an opaque type to hold the internal representation through multiple operations.